TeofanG/Weather-Anywhere/readme.md

 Weather Anywhere is a web application built in Html5, CSS and Vanilla Javascript that allows users view the current weather in a specific location.
-This project was made for Accesa & RaRo 2023 Internship (technical evaluation).

 List with the implemented functionalities: